By: Dean Cacioppo

 When audiophiles are looking for their next set of speakers, they usually have specific criteria they’re looking for.
 Some people require an extremely accurate tonal balance, whereas others look for delicacy of detail and micro dynamics, while others go for amazing imaging.
 Some are willing to forgo bass to get what they feel is important; some feel that without the bottom octaves you don’t get all of the music.
 Then, of course, some people need a great looking speaker, where some are willing to deal with “ugly” for the sake of the sound (those guys are single).
 Speaker selection can be a seriously personal thing.

-All of that being said, I think that the "new" KLH seem to be on to something.
-Although there are many speakers to compete with in the $1000 to $1500 price range; they have created a very well built speaker, with good focus and a solid bottom end.
+All of that being said, I think that the “new” KLH seems to be on to something.
+Although there are many speakers to compete with in the $1000 to $1500 price range; they have created a very well-built speaker, with good focus and a solid bottom end.
 The Kendall is very efficient and will even deliver down to 25 Hz all for under $650 each.
 That is impressive.

 Sub–bass (10Hz – 60Hz)